Rainymood/rainymood.github.io/_essays/software.md

 In this essay I try to write down everything I know about **how to write good code.**

+Someone recently asked me "how do I write good code?"
+And that got me thinking a bit, and writing a bit, and before I knew this blog post spiraled out of control.

-I know that a lot of colleagues of mine, for their growth goals, are working on learning how to craft better code.
-And this blog post is the one I want to be able to link them to if they ask me "Hey Jan, do you have some tips to write good code?"
+This is the blog post I want to be able to link people if they ask me this question again.

+Writing good code is [*simple*, but not *easy*](https://www.youtube.com/watch?v=SxdOUGdseq4) and I can summarize it in one sentence.

+💡 How do we write good code? **Write code that is easy to change** {: .notice--info}

+I've read countless books on how to write good code and this is the advice that seems to come back in different forms.
+Do everything you can in your power to make (and keep) your code easy to change.

+This point is so important I'm going to emphasize it and make it an acronym that is easy to remember.

+💡 How do we write good code? **Write code that is Easy To Change (ETC)** {: .notice--info}

+(The astute reader will notice that this is Tip 9 from the Pragmatic Programmer.)

+This is the conclusion that I will try to emphasize over and over again in this essay.
+To write good code, write code that is easy to change.

+So whats's next in this essay?

-First, I talk about code and what exactly makes good code good.
+First, I talk about what makes good code.
+Here I talk about how code is social and for humans, that it spends most of its time in maintenance mode, and that easiness of change is the most important value.

-Here I show that:

-* Code is social
-* Code spends most of its time in maintenance mode
-* Code needs to be easy to change

-Then, I talk about **complexity** and the **philosophy** behind software design.

-Here I:

-* Talk about complexity, what is it and how does it relate to software?
-* Ways to reduce and harness complexity

-This is largely a summary of the book A Philosophy of Software Design by John Oosterhout.
+Then, I talk about complexity which is followed up with a discussion about building a philosophy behind your software design.
+I talk about the link between complexity and the link with the software you (have to) write and I talk about ways of reducing and managing complexity.
+This chapter is by and large a summary of the book A Philosophy of Software Design by John Oosterhout.

 Then, I talk about about **software architecture**, what is software architecture exactly, and what can we do with it?

-Here I talk about:

-* What is software architecture
-* What makes a certain software architecture good?
-(Spoiler: it's about being easy to change)
+What makes a certain architecture good?
+I provide a very useful golden rule of architecture to follow.
-* The Golden Rule of software architecture

-The final section contains **tactics** that you can use.
-These are practical and specific things that you can immediately apply in your day-to-day.
+Finally, the last section contains practical and tactical tips that you can use in your day-to-day.

-# What makes good code good
+# What is good code?

 ![](/../assets/software/2024-05-02-11-45-02.png)

 ## Introduction

-If we want to write good code, we must first define what we mean by good code.
+If we want to write good code, we must first define what it means to write good code.

-There are no black and white rules, but there are some general rules of thumb I think most of us agree on.
+What is good code?
+What is bad code?
+What separates the two?

+## Summary

+A summary of the arguments and propositions used in the next part of the essay:

+* **The social argument.** Code is for other humans to read and change.
+* **The maintenance argument.** In the long run code is maintained more than written.
+* **The problem-solving argument.** Code exists to solve a problem.
+The best code is a solved problem with no code written.
+* **The Easy To Change (ETC) argument.** Being easy to change is more important than being correct.

+The most important argument is the easy to change argument, the other three are sub-arguments of that.

-## Code, like language, is deeply human.
+## Code is for humans

 > "Programs should be written for people to read, and only incidentally for machines to execute." -- Unknown

-The first thing we should agree on is that **code is social**.
-Code is written by humans and for humans.
+I love this quote, because it shows that code is for humans.
+Code is written by (somewhat) humans and mainly to be read by humans.

-This is important to align on because this means that every rule I write here about how to write good code might not translate across borders or cultures.
+This is important because every rule I write here might not translate across borders or cultures.

-Every culture is different, hence every culture will have it's own unique set of what really is good code.
-But maybe there are some general principles that do translate well across cultures.
+Every person is unique and different, so what is good code to that person will be different as well.
+But hopefully there are some principles that *do* translate across borders and cultures.

 ## Code spends most of its time in maintenance mode